Edison Mall: 1974-1980s: Expansion

+Since the 1990s: Later years

 Also in 1991, Edison Mall's two Florida-based anchors, Maas Brothers and Burdines were merged under the Burdines nameplate by their parent company.
 The company retained both locations at the Edison Mall and the Maas Brothers store was officially rebranded as Burdines on October 20, 1991.
 The former Maas Brothers became Burdines' women's store while the original Burdines location contained their men's, kids, and home departments.
 Both Burdines locations were remodeled in 1994.
-Along with the rest of the Burdines chain, the two locations at Edison Mall were renamed Burdines-Macy's on January 30, 2004 as the brands were merged by their parent company.
+Along with the rest of the Burdines chain, the two locations at Edison Mall were renamed Burdines-Macy's on January 30, 2004, as the brands were merged by their parent company.
 On March 6, 2005, the Burdines name was officially dropped and the stores were fully merged into Macy's.
 Macy's still operates both Edison Mall locations today.

 Simon Property Group announced a further renovation of the mall in 2005, which added an outdoor lifestyle center wing and renovated the interior.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Edison Mall, into Seritage Growth Properties.

 In late 2017, a new wing was opened within the mall connecting two existing corridors.
 The new wing was part of a $4 million renovation and was designed to shorten the distance between the two ends of the mall.

 On February 2, 2020, Sears closed its Edison Mall location after 55 years of operation.
 The store was last Sears store to close in Southwest Florida after its locations at Coastland Center and the Port Charlotte Town Center in Naples and Port Charlotte respectively closed in 2018.

 In early 2021, the Lee County Government with the Florida Department of Health briefly operated a COVID-19 vaccination site in the former Sears location.
-In 2021, Spirit Halloween occuiped a former Love Culture store which later became a Christmas Tree Shops in November.
+In 2021, Spirit Halloween occupied a former Love Culture store which later became a pop-up Christmas Tree Shops location in November.
 Christmas Tree Shops has since closed.

-On June 12, 2022, The mall was closed due to a water break but reopened a day later.
+On June 12, 2022, the mall was closed due to a water break but reopened a day later; it would again close and reopen for similar reasons on March 19, 2024.

+Since Sears has closed, the building has been undergoing plans to convert the space into apartments along with some retail uses.